If you are a reimbursable employer, you still need to file quarterly reports. However, you do not need to submit payments with them.

 You will need to submit a choice of tax payment method (PDF, 157KB) form.

-Upon switching from reimbursable to taxable, we give you a new account number.
+If you switch from reimbursable to taxable, we give you a new account number.
 The wages you report become subject to unemployment insurance tax.
-We no longer bill you for benefits we pay to former employees.
-Instead, you pay a tax rate based on benefits paid in previous years.
-These benefits determine your business' experience rate.

 If you switch to the taxable method, we will assign you the industry average rate.
-You pay this rate until you meet the requirements to become a qualified employer under state law, unless you are delinquent on your tax payments.
+You pay this rate until you meet the requirements to become a qualified employer under state law, unless you are delinquent on your tax payments or reporting.
+You can read the definition of qualified employer on the state Legislature website.

 A nonprofit organization that becomes taxable must remain taxable for one year.
 Local government agencies and political subdivisions must remain taxable for two years.

-If you switch to this method, former employees may still be getting benefits from wages reported while you were reimbursable.
-You still have to pay for benefits paid to your former employees while also paying your quarterly taxes.
+If you switch to this method, former employees may still be receiving benefits from wages reported while you were reimbursable.
+We will continue to send you a Quarterly Reimbursable Billing Statement.
+And you will still need to pay for benefits paid to your former employees while also paying your quarterly taxes.